Pickle vs Barrington Elementary: Same Score, Very Different High Schools

 • Stronger Closing the Gaps performance (62 vs 46) matters to your evaluation

 Ok so here is the honest truth.
 Both campuses are struggling at the elementary level and the scores reflect that.
-But the high school feeders are genuinely remarkable in both cases.
-This is a rare situation where the elementary data tells one story and the K through 12 arc tells a completely different one.
-If you are buying for the long game and thinking about high school outcomes, both zones offer something extraordinary in an Austin ISD school zone under $260K.
+They also share the same Northeast Early College high school pathway, so the long term arc is more alike than the F ratings might suggest.
+The real decision here comes down to which neighborhood fits your life and which domain trends you weigh more heavily.
+If you are buying for the long game and thinking about K through 12 outcomes, both zones put an early college pathway within reach in an Austin ISD school zone under $260K.

 Frequently Asked Questions